hmvp/cordova-angular-browserify/README.md

 bundle.
 This aids rapid development by allowing the developer to focus on writing code in the _www_ directory and having automation handle updating their bundled JavaScript and index.html.

-Working with Browserify and Angular is not as seamless as possible owing to the fact that AngularJS isn't designed with CommonJS (Node.js style requires) or AMD (Require.js) JavaScript patterns in mind.
-What does this mean for us?
-Well, in an ideal world we could have just a single _script_ tag in our index.html and manage *everything* in JavaScript and all dependencies via npm.
-OK, that's my ideal world, but it'd be nice!
-Unfortunately this isn't possible with Angular yet due to the lack of it's support for CommonJS and AMD module loaders.
-This project works around that with its structure and makes it possible to compile an AngularJS project into a single JavaScript file albeit with Angular dependencies managed via Bower.

 ## What do we get!?